 If you are planning a Tuscany road trip, you are in for a real treat.
 Tuscany is one of the most famous and beautiful regions of Italy, for a good reason.
 Whether you have been to Italy multiple times or this is your first visit, the Tuscany region will take your breath away.
-From cute ancient cities to rolling fields of green, Tuscany as something to offer everyone.
+From cute ancient cities and good food, to magically remote hot springs and rolling fields of green, Tuscany as something to offer everyone.

 For this Tuscany road trip itinerary, we are not specifying an amount of time so that you can make the drive as time allows in your schedule.
 If you drive this route straight through, it would take you 8 hours, which really isn’t that long, all things considered!
 If you only have a few days in Tuscany, then modify this road trip route to fit that length of time.
 If you have a week, consider spending a few days in each location to really take in what each area of Tuscany has to offer.
 No matter what amount of time you choose to explore this magical region of Italy, your Tuscany road trip will not disappoint!

 Florence is the birthplace of the Renaissance and the perfect place to begin your Tuscany road trip!
 While you can fly into Florence, it is much more affordable to fly into one of the large nearby international airports in either Venice or Rome.
 We recommend checking out Skyscanner to find the best and most affordable flights into Italy.
 We use this tool to discover the best flights for our trip because you can easily compare rates.